As a marketer, you probably think that the social media landscape has hit its saturation point.

 This occasion was a huge leap for accounts that advocate for women’s rights and history, with some getting catapulted to the spotlight (like Her Story Talking).

 As a brand, you should keep track of important events and holidays, especially those that are particularly relevant to your brand and product story.

 You can use a social media calendar to plan for these events and to make sure that you never miss out on any opportunity to capture the interest of your audience.

 TikTok is full of viral craze videos.
 If you can’t create a viral craze video, then perhaps you should consider joining one.

 Once the video goes viral, it enters mass consciousness.

-Dance challenges are usually themed around a choreographed sequence of moved, a particular track, or both.
+Dance challenges are usually themed around a choreographed sequence of moves, a particular track, or both.

-Some brands may find it hard to participate in a dance craze, deeming it as cheesy.
+Some brands may find it hard to participate in a dance craze, deeming it cheesy.

 The only way to overcome this feeling is to feel the challenge genuinely.
 If you’re not enjoying the song or the dance moves, then the whole video will appear stiff and even feel flat with the viewers that get to watch it.

 It pays to be silly at times.
 Learn to embrace the fun and enjoy the dance challenge.
 Even if it fails to go viral, you’ll still have enjoyed making the video.